idvorkin/idvorkin.github.io/_td/irl.md

 - Remote car starter - ~ 200\$ and you can start your car from the house so that it's warm and toasty when you get in.
 - Wireless Air Play - ~ 500\$.
 OMG - having CarPlay (especially on iOS 13) without plugging in your phone - wow!
 - Back up Camera ~ 30\$.
 OMG - Hard to believe I went years without one.

-## Morning Routine

-At my best, I roll out of bed either when my eyes open or at 5am, what ever comes first.

-I also love getting my morning hug from my kids, but now that Zach's older (9), I'm down to just getting the hugs from Amelia - who is 5.

-### Weekend morning routine

-On the weekends, the gym opens at 8, so it's essential I drink my coffee in my home office chair so I work on whatever is most important to me, often reading or writing.
-At 7:30 it's time to drag my but to the gym.

-Post gym I'll either hit the coffee shop to do some more writing, or head home to spend the day with my family.

-### Weekday morning routine

-At my best, I roll out of bed either when my eyes open or at 5am, what ever comes first.

-The gym opens at 5:30, and I try to be there by 6.
-After my work out, I often chillax with my next priority being walking the kids to school.
-Walking the kids to school has surprisingly been a major quality of life improvement for a very small impact to my day.

-### Morning Kryptonite

-I have two common failure modes to my morning routine.

-- Starting my day by sitting in my easy chair drinking my coffee.
-This mindless activity has me skipping those things that are important to me.
-- Hitting snooze when my alarm goes off.
-The worst of all words, not sleeping, and not being up and doing stuff.
-- Lying in bed awake when I wake up before 5.
-Sometimes I wake up and can't fall back asleep @ 3 or 4 (which isn't crazy cuz sometimes I go to bed @ 7 or 8).
-Similar to hitting snooze, I'm not sleeping, and I'm not accomplishing anything.

 ## Tech